mhallerud/multiplex_wormhole/docs/index.md

 **END_DIMERS_dG (-e --enddimers_dg)** : deltaG threshold for predicting 3' end dimers.
 [Default: -4]
 **BAD_DIMERS_dG (-b --baddimers_dg)** : deltaG threshold for counting dimers as particularly "bad".
 [Default: -10]

+`multiplex-wormhole` is a wrapper around the steps described below and uses their defaults.
+See the [multiplex_wormhole page](multiplex_wormhole.md) to understand the pipeline steps and output structure.

 ## Multiplex Wormhole Functions
-For maximum flexibility, the full multiplex wormhole workflow is available in an example script meant to be run line-by-line: [multiplex_primer_design.py](https://github.com/mhallerud/multiplex_wormhole/blob/main/multiplex_primer_design.py).

 Click on the functions below for detailed information on inputs, outputs, and settings (including defaults).

 1. [Batch Primer Design](1_BatchPrimerDesign.md) with `mw-primer-design`